-Combine all this with increased risk of pancreatitis, cardiomyopathy and a host of other health complications – physical, mental and emotional – and the answer becomes appallingly clear.
-Yes, alcoholism can be deadly.
+Combine all this with increased risk of pancreatitis, cardiomyopathy and a host of other health complications – physical, mental and emotional.
+With this in mind, you should wonder is alcoholism deadly?
+Of course, the answer becomes appallingly clear.

 What Can be Done to Combat Alcoholism?

 Recovery can be achieved if the person wants to badly enough.
 Denial can prevent a person seeking treatment and soon the alcoholic will not be asking “is alcoholism deadly” because they may have already gotten that answer.